People

 Undergraduate

-Yunhan is a freshman who joined the lab as part of the FA23 cohort via the UROP program.
-He is working on grain size analysis and a broad taxa survey using straigraphically-collected bulk samples from one of our newest Pleistocene sites in Florida.
+Yunhan is a sophomore who joined the lab as part of the FA23 cohort via the UROP program.
+He helped produce grain size data and a broad taxa survey using straigraphically-collected bulk samples from one of our newest Pleistocene sites in Florida (Beeline).
+Last summer he added isotope sampling to help constrain paleoenvironmental conditions at this site.
+He is now expanding his work to validate high-resolution clumped isotope sampling methods on modern Mercenaria from known growth environments for a senior thesis.

 Outside of the lab, Yunhan likes to play soccer and the drum kit, read poetry, and he’s beginning to take up fencing.